Vaginismus

 Getting adequate sleep can be a challenge for women going through menopause.
 This sets them up for frustration and stress.
 Some simple sleep hygiene tips include keeping our sleep environment cool and dark, and avoiding caffeine, nicotine and alcohol from late afternoon onwards.

-Ψ Emotional support
+Ψ Professional support

+“How do you feel?” as simple as this question may sound, it provides them an opportunity to talk about their feelings.
 Be sure to express compassion and empathy.
 They are grappling with this major life transition that is foreign and overwhelming to them.
 Do not dismiss, criticise or guilt-trip them when they share about their discomfort or ask for help.

 As much as you want them to feel better, do not rush to offer advice or problem-solve.
 We most probably cannot imagine their pain and discomfort so let’s not try to be an expert in their condition.
 Instead, take a curious and empathetic stance, ask them about how they feel and acknowledge that it is as bad as it feels to them.
 Be with them in the pain rather than trying to pull them of the pain.

-Ψ Practical support
+Ψ Provide practical support

 Losing a Baby to Miscarriage or Stillbirth